 Guillermo Velazquez, Executive Director

 Mr. Velazquez’s has worked at Nissan Motor’s Headquarters Office in Mexico City, the World Trade Center Pittsburgh, and Conco Services Corp as Manager for Latin America.
-Guillermo Velázquez has an MBA in Global Management and Business Administration from Point Park University, a bachelor's degree in Business Relations and International Business from Mexico City.
+Guillermo Velázquez has an MBA in Global Management and Business Administration from Point Park University, a bachelor's degree in Business Relations, Marketing, and International Business.
 Furthermore, he also holds a diploma in computer systems and a diploma in English as a second language.
-He is fluent in Spanish, Portuguese, Italian and English.
-Mr. Velazquez serves on the following boards:
+He is fluent in Spanish, Portuguese, Italian, and English.

 María Núñez, Community Manager